annareyestrave/annareyestrave/README.md

   - Anything where curiosity, collaboration, and purpose meet.
 - 📫 How to reach me: Feel free to connect on [LinkedIn](https://www.linkedin.com/in/annareyestrave/) or drop me a line at a.reyestrave@gmail.com
 - 😄 Pronouns: she/her.
-- ⚡ Fun fact: I’ve lived in multiple countries, switched careers, and learned SQL and Python during toddler nap times and Bluey episodes —resilience is my superpower.
+- ⚡ Fun fact: I’ve lived in multiple countries, switched careers, and learned SQL and Python during toddler nap times and Bluey episodes—resilience is my superpower.

 <!---
 annareyestrave/annareyestrave is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.